 Lilly left her hometown of Los Angeles, CA for the freezing cold of Rochester, NY at 18– she wanted to see snow (she saw lots of it).
-She studied fiction writing for fun and political science with eyes on law school, but in 2015, when she graduated, felt the socio-political world was headed in a great direction, and it was safe to pursue her passion– writing plays, film, and television, instead (she now says "but plays, film, and television change the world, too!").
+She studied fiction writing for fun and political science with eyes on law school, but in 2015, when she graduated, felt the socio-political world was headed in a great direction, and it was safe to pursue her passion– writing plays, film, and television, and other things, instead (she now says "but art changes the world, too!").

-Lilly is currently producing a fictional comedy podcast Hairy Legs Hannah’s Feminist Quarter-Hour, which was a finalist at the Austin Film Festival.
+Lilly is currently producing a fictional comedy podcast Hairy Legs Hannah’s Feminist Quarter-Hour.
 She is also working on a new play, based on her relationship with her mother and her comedy career, and making short films with her friends.
 She lives with her roommate and occasional writing partner in Brooklyn.
-In her spare time she runs half marathons, makes latte art in a bougie specialty coffee shop, and goes to therapy (when she can afford it).
+When she’s not writing, she boulders, runs half marathons, makes latte art in a bougie specialty coffee shop, and goes to therapy (when she can afford it).

 New York University Tisch school of the arts